RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/flat__log_8hpp.md

             static double prior(double x) { return 1.0/std::sqrt(1-SQR(x));}
         };

+        /// Template class for 1d priors which need only a "range" option in their constructor
         // See factory function map to see how to use this class to quickly create new priors of this kind template <class T>
         class RangePrior1D : public BasePrior